AA-miRcore/TCGA-Query-Generator-Pipeline/README.txt

 example:

-	We want to query miRNA with TCGA id in input.txt and then download the manifest to output.txt.
+	We want to query mRNA with TCGA id in input.txt and then download the manifest to output.txt.

 	input.txt:
 		TCGA-05-4250